mythril-forge/homebrew-spells/GROUND-RULES.md

 >
 > Cantrips can be learned and prepared alongside normal spells of 1st-level or higher.
 Damaging cantrips like *fire bolt* no longer increase in power automatically as you gain character levels.
 Some cantrips can now be overcharged and upcast to higher levels if cast using a spell slot of 1st-level or higher.
 >
-> Some spellcasting classes, like *Ranger* and *Paladin*, now have access to cantrips.
+> Spellcating classes like *Ranger* and *Paladin* now have access to cantrips.
 A small selection of cantrips have been added to their respective spell lists.